Greenstand/treetracker-admin-api/README.md

 ### Step 4: Get configuration files
 1. Get the server dev env file pinned to the admin_panel_chat channel in Greenstand Slack: `.env.development`
 1. Copy the file to the `./server` directory within your local repo
-1. Add a `.env.local` file in the `./client` directory containing the following line:
+1. Add a `.env.development.local` file in the `./client` directory containing the following line:
 ```
 REACT_APP_API_ROOT=http://localhost:3000
 ```